-Liam Kenealy, Solicitor and Head of Employment Law, has day to day conduct of employment cases.
-Liam is a qualified, experienced employment Lawyer, skilled negotiator and advocate of best practice in all areas of employment.
-Liam has been advising both individuals and businesses on a wide range of employment and HR issues including unfair dismissal, discrimination and breach of contract cases since 2007.
+Iain Scott Sim, Solicitor and Head of Employment Law, has day to day conduct of employment cases.
+Iain is a qualified, experienced employment Lawyer, skilled negotiator and advocate of best practice in all areas of employment.
+Iain has been advising both individuals and businesses on a wide range of employment and HR issues including unfair dismissal, discrimination and breach of contract cases.

 Hannah Riley, a Paralegal within our Employment Law Team, has day to day conduct of employment cases.
 Hannah, who joined Spencers after successfully graduating with a Law Degree in 2015, originally specialised in road traffic accident claims, latterly dealing with cases involving personal injury, before joining our Employment Law Team.
 Hannah has a demonstrable background in delivering exceptional client care, a flair for research and a methodical approach to progressing both contentious and non-contentious employment cases.

 The person with overall supervisory responsibility for the work is Robert Landman in his capacity as Managing Director.

 Our pricing for pursuing an undisputed debt.